Tadashi Sasaki (engineer): Biography

-Tadashi Sasaki was born on May 12, 1915 in Hamada City, Shimane Prefecture.
-Not much is known of Sasaki’s mother.
+Tadashi Sasaki was born on May 12, 1915, in Hamada City, Shimane Prefecture.
+Not much is known of Sasaki's mother.
 His father was a former samurai from the garrison at Hamada Castle and a teacher.
 Initially, Sasaki desired to study modern Japanese literature, but he was encouraged by one of his school teachers to study science.
 He studied electrical engineering at Kyoto University, where he graduated in 1938.
 After graduation, he worked for a short time on circuit design at the Electrotechnical Laboratory—a preeminent research laboratory sponsored by the Ministry of Telecommunications.
 This position was short-lived as the outbreak of war in Japan meant Sasaki would be recruited for wartime work.
 Sasaki was assigned to an aircraft maker called Kawanishi, which was based in the western Japanese port of Kobe.
 Sasaki did research on vacuum tubes for use in telephones, wireless, and radar.
 In this position, he learned about the vertical integration of technology, an experience he found to be very valuable.
 Additionally, Sasaki worked to develop radar technologies as well as radar technologies to aid in the war effort.
 This research took him to Wurzburg, Germany, where he studied anti-radar technology.
 He later worked in Kobe Kogyo, the first Japanese company to manufacture transistors, and then in Hayakawa Electrical Industries, where he helped to develop electronic calculators.
 This eventually led him to obtain American patent licences to fabricate integrated chips and thus the first commercially successful pocket calculator.
 His frequent trips overseas to study the latest developments in semiconductor technologies earned him the popular nicknames "Rocket Sasaki" and "Mr. Rocket".

 Intel 4004

-Sasaki played a key role in the creation of the first microprocessor, the Intel 4004.
-Initially, he conceived of the idea of the chip and requests that Intel build it, for building better calculators.
-He was involved in the development of the Busicom 141-PF desktop calculator which led to the 4004's creation.
-He conceived of a single-chip CPU in 1968, when he discussed the concept at a brainstorming meeting that was held in Japan.